synaq/api-quick-start/README.md

 ### Configuring the service fields on a domain

-Most products require additional service information to be configured before a domain can be provisioned.
+Additional service information is required to be configured before a domain can be provisioned.
 Which information is required is determined by the package(s) linked to the domain, so linking must be completed before these steps.

 To determine which fields require information, the general use GET endpoint for domains may be used with the given domain GUID, and the `fields` object may be inspected.